psychemedia/eurydice-resources/resources/inquest.md

 The jury then retired, and, after an absence of half-an-hour, returned with the following verdict:

 "The jury unanimously find that the three deceased were accidentally drowned, owing to the capsizing of Her Majesty's ship Eurydice by a sudden squall, at Dunnose, on Suuday, the 24th inst., and the jury consider that from the evidence adduced no blame whatever can attach to the captain, officers, and men of the ship."

+---

+TEXT

+*`It might be useful to compare this reports to see if there are any major differences between them and try to generate a more complete and closer to verbatim report.`*